 Amelia Dyer wasn’t always a murderer though.
-She was born into a large family outside of Bristol, was well educated and often spent time reading literature and poetry.
-She was also a natural caretaker.
+She was born Amelia Elizabeth Dyer in 1837 into a large family outside of Bristol.
+She was well educated, often spent time reading literature and poetry, and was also a natural caretaker.

 Her mother developed typhus when Amelia was a child and soon succumbed to fits and bouts of extreme mental instability.
 Amelia cared for her until her death in 1848, after which she lost contact with most of her family, and married George Thomas, a man 35 years her senior.

 The pair had one child together before the elderly Thomas died.
 Finding herself single, and with a newborn, Dyer desperately needed income.
 During her marriage, she had trained as a nurse with a midwife, who had taught her about baby farming.
 However, Dyer would take it one step further.

 She began placing advertisements in local papers, claiming to be a respectable, married woman, who would provide a safe and loving home for the children.
 She would then demand a substantial one-time payment in exchange for her services.

 However, rather than spend that payment on feeding and caring for the children, Dyer realized there was an easier way to pocket the money — getting rid of the children.

 Originally she would overdose the babies, using an opioid solution meant to calm crying infants.
 She would then call a coroner to confirm the deaths, claiming shock that the baby had died so soon, and feigning grief over their passing.

 In 1879, a doctor became suspicious about the number of deaths he had been called to report, wondering if they really were all accidental.
 He reported her to authorities, but instead of receiving a murder or manslaughter charge, she was sentenced to six months in a labor camp for neglect.